 If you are not eligible for a free influenza vaccine, you can still get the vaccine from your GP (with a private prescription), a pharmacy immunisation clinic, or another immunisation provider.

 To locate a service in your area you can search the National Health Services Directory at https://www.healthdirect.gov.au/australian-health-services.

 Watch Mia's story

-In 2017 our daughter, Mia was just like any other girl her age doing everyday things – swimming, gymnastics and riding bikes.
+VO Peter Wilkinson: In 2017, our daughter Mia was just like any other girl her age, doing everyday things – swimming, gymnastics, and riding bikes.